next-actions/pytest-mh/docs/articles/running-commands/blocking-calls.rst

 Blocking Calls
 ##############

-It is possible to run a command using a blocking code, meaning the code will block until the command is finished and its result is returned.
+It is possible to run a command using a blocking call, meaning the code will block until the command is finished and its result is returned.
 The result is instance of :class:`~pytest_mh.conn.ProcessResult` and gives you access to return code, standard output and standard error output.